tokamak-network/Tokamak-ZkEVM/README.md

 - **verify**
    - Be sure that all the outputs of the above algorithms are placed in the proper directories.
    - Enter the command ```node build/cli.cjs verify [prfName] [crsName] [circuitName] [instanceId]```.
-   - Check the verification results in terminal.
+   - Check the verification results displayed in terminal.

 ### Test run example
 - An example EVM system